blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Sutras.md

 In Buddhism and Jainism, they are important scriptures.

 - Kalpa Sutras (of the Kalpa Vedanga)
-	- Shrauta Sutras (Sutras based on Sruti, focusing on rituals)
+	- Shrauta Sutras (Aphorisms related to Heard Scripture, focusing on rituals)
-	- Griha Sutras (Household Rite Aphoriss)
+	- Griha Sutras (Household Aphorisms)
 	- [[Dharma Sutras]] (Ethical Aphorisms)
 	- Shulba Sutras (Rope Measurement Aphorisms)
 # List of Vedic Sutras